Product design for reliability

 An update of the operating system may include a security update, a corrective update, and a feature update.

-There are several requirements regarding operating system updates, including, for example, that updates must be provided free of charge for at least five years after a product is no longer placed on
+There are several requirements regarding operating system updates, including, for example, that updates must be provided free of charge for at least 5 years after the last unit of a product has been placed on the market.

 You find all the requirements for the operating system in Annex II.

-Note that there are specific requirements for smartphones and tablets.
+Note that there are specific requirements for smartphones and tablets on deterioration of performance by updates.

 Marking of plastic components